Estimating the contribution of early and late noise in vision from psychophysical data: 3. Noise estimation I: Using only threshold data

-Using the data and model considered in Section 3 and the computationally convenient noise-dependent distance described in Eq.~\ref{distance_non_param} and Appendix D, we looked for the noise parameters that maximize the correlation between theory and experiment.
+Using the data and model considered above and the computationally convenient noise-dependent distance described in Eq.~\ref{distance_non_param}, we looked for the noise parameters that maximize the correlation between theory and experiment.

-In our case we assumed Gaussian-Poisson noise applied independently to every photodetector (early noise) and to every sensor at the saturated wavelet representation (late noise).
 The corresponding covariances of the noise are given in Appendix~A. These covariances were used to generate noisy inputs and responses in the non-parametric computation of the distances.
-We used ADAM optimization using the derivatives of the distance reported in Appendix~C.

-Fig. \ref{main_result} shows two illustrative results of such procedure.
+Fig.~\ref{main_result1} shows the correlations obtained when the noises are assumed to be purely Poisson (with no Gaussian component, and hence $\alpha_e = \alpha_l = 0$).
+The blue-to-yellow color scale represents low-to-high correlations between theory and experiment.
 We used all the experimental detection and discrimination data using pulse-trains and sinusoids of different frequencies in external pink noise and with no external noise.

-The top panel shows the results for the Gaussian-Poisson case and the bottom panel shows the equivalent result when the noises are assumed to be purely Poisson (with no Gaussian component, and hence $\alpha_e = \alpha_l = 0$).

-Each panel shows the scatter plot at the left with the number of iterations in the optimization and the achieved correlation.
-The iteration stopped when the improvement in the correlation was negligible.
-The plots at the right show the evolution of the correlation during the optimization and the evolution of the noise parameters.
-The numbers show the results for the standard deviation $\alpha$ and the fano factor $\beta$ of the noises.

-Appendix E checks the consistency of these results in two different ways.
-First, from the technical point of view, we show that if data with no external noise are considered and no early noise is assumed either, the result of the late noise is indeed underdetermined, thus confirming the comments we made on Eqs.~\ref{metric_noise1} and~\ref{distance_non_param}.
-Second, we show that the considered model together with the noise estimate makes a reasonable job in predicting subjective distances in a totally different (suprathreshold) application.
+We fitted the results of both observers at the same time, and the resulting noise parameters were $\beta_e = 0.023$ and $\beta_l = 1.52$.
+The figure on the right shows the best (maximum correlation) scatter plot.

+Fig.~\ref{main_result1} also illustrates the basic problem found in the determination of the noise parameters from the thresholds: the uncertainty of the optimum is large because the correlation surface is very flat.
+This problem is also found even if a different set of noise parameters is considered for each individual observer \blue{(see separated results per observer in Appendix D)}.
+When compared to the results in the next section, the use of restricted information (just thresholds as opposed to all the information in the psychometric functions) implies looser constraints and hence bigger uncertainties in the result.